JeremyWurbs/autograd/README.md

 which goes through the basics of creating and using Tensors able to unwind their ops for gradient computations on a backwards pass.

-Wichi is directly analogous to PyTorch.
-I.e. Wichi is built around the `Tensor` class.
-Tensors wrap a `.data` element, capturing any ops (e.g. summation, multiplication) on that data to create a `_grad_fn()` method (again directly analogous to PyTorch's) for each op, which can subsequently be called in reverse order to compute gradients through the entire graph when any Tensor's `backward()` method is called.
+For the most part, Wichi is directly analogous to PyTorch.
+That is, Wichi is built around the `Tensor` class.
+Tensors wrap a `.data` element and maintain an analogous `.grad` element, which represents the gradient of some downstream Tensor with respect to the current wrapped Tensor.
+For all data ops that the Tensor class supports (e.g. summation, multiplication), each op is responsible for creating a `_grad_fn()` method, which can subsequently be called to compute the local partial derivative (i.e. the derivative of the current op) and passing along the combined chained gradient to its parent Tensors (i.e. those Tensors which created it).

+At the end of this process, each parameter in the graph will have a gradient (i.e. a value describing how changing it will change some further downstream Tensor's value).
+Assuming we want the downstream value to go down (i.e. as we would when minimizing a loss), it is clear we only need to subtract this `.grad` from the `.data` (usually modulo a learning rate) and voila— through the magic of backpropagation and autograd, your network will improve.

+# Autograd by Example

-For example, consider the following network, intuitively training a weight matrix, `W`, to better classify a batch of 32 MNIST images (each 28*28=784 pixels) according to a squared error loss (i.e. imagine `X` and `labels` have actual data):
+Consider the following network, intuitively training a weight matrix, `W`, to better classify a batch of 32 MNIST images (each 28*28=784 pixels) according to a squared error loss (i.e. imagine `X` and `labels` have actual data):

 ```python
 import numpy as np